-QUICK TIPS FOR SUCCESSFUL MOTOR & GEARMOTOR OPERATION
+QUICK TIPS FOR SUCCESSFUL DC MOTOR & GEARMOTOR OPERATION

 - Longevity: Most intermittent duty applications are well served by brushed motors or gearmotors.
 Depending on the relative duty, accessibility and power required, some applications are better served by brushless motors or gearmotors.
 You may wish to contact our sales office to further discuss these specific application requirements.